 Preparation for the Professional World

 On a daily basis, Dr. Atre focuses on providing an educational environment in which students can become aptly prepared for the professional workplace.
+Students are encouraged to follow their interests and pursue a computer networking degree, nursing, business administration, or whatever interests them.
 As a proponent of Robert Morris’ Experienced-based Learning education platform, he has written and researched the subject extensively and has presented his findings to fellow collegiate educators and administrators on a national level.
 This model has allowed Dr. Atre to pass along knowledge and insight to his students as they prepare for the post-graduate world.

 Dr. Atre works diligently to ensure that his students gain the knowledge necessary to succeed as a student at RMU in addition to growing as a person.
 The small class size and daily interaction allows Dr. Atre to interact with his students in a manner unrivaled by other four-year institutions.
 In his career here at Robert Morris, Dr. Atre has provided mentorship and guidance to his students, when asked what impressed him about the students here at RMU he responded: